Otofonix Hearing Aid Reviews

 Jeff Hoyt, Editor in Chief Dr. Brad Ingrao, Audiologist

-In 2009, the FDA created a class of electronic devices called Personal Sound Amplification Products (PSAPs).
-These devices “are intended to amplify environmental sound for non-hearing impaired consumers.”
-The original products available in this class were very basic.
-However, over the years, the technical specs and developments of these products have made them true over-the-counter hearing aids.
+In 2009, the FDA created a class of electronic devices called personal sound amplification products (PSAPs).
+The devices “are intended to amplify environmental sound for nonhearing-impaired consumers.”1 The original products available in the class were very basic.
+Over the years, the improved technical specs of the products have made them true over-the-counter (OTC) hearing aids, like those now available through providers such as Otofonix.

 We may receive compensation from the brands listed here.
 The compensation we receive from our partners impacts the products and services shown here, but it does not impact our ratings in any way.
 Our ratings are chosen through comprehensive research, clear methodologies, hands-on testing, and input from our team of experts.